Carbonate-dev/vitest-puppeteer/CONTRIBUTING.md

 ## License

-By contributing to jest-puppeteer, you agree that your contributions will be licensed under its MIT license.
+By contributing to vitest-puppeteer, you agree that your contributions will be licensed under its MIT license.